 See all reviews from this customer

 To be honest!!!
 It wasn't as enjoyable as I'd hoped!!
-A bit disappointed considering the price
+A little disappointed, considering the price

 See all reviews from this customer

 A true comeback after two consecutive disappointments.
-A real success in this vintage: fruity, full-bodied, rich, and very well-balanced—surprisingly charming for a wine that usually requires a few years of aging.
+A truly successful vintage—fruity, full-bodied, rich, and very well-balanced—surprisingly charming for a wine that often requires a few years of aging.
 A great buy!

 See all reviews from this customer